swersk/Etsy-Map/README.md

 ## Features for V1.0.0

-• Display sales data as markers on a Google Map <br />
+• Display sales data as markers and a heatmap on a Google Map <br />
-• View sales data as a heatmap <br />
 • Toggle markers and heatmap on/off<br />
-• Clickable markers with information about each sale<br />
+• Find more information for each order by clicking on the marker<br />
 • Filter sales data by product<br />
 • Responsive and user-friendly interface<br />